 Radix Media is proud to present the third title from our science fiction series, Futures: Muri by Ashley Shelby.
+You can read an excerpt of the story on our blog.

 In this reimagining of Herman Melville’s Benito Cereno, the polar bear population has dwindled, and the remaining pods have been relocated to the coast of Antarctica in an attempt to save them using a process called “assisted colonization.”
 The last pod of Baffin Bay bears has boarded the Precession icebreaker, captained by a man who is keenly aware that the previous crews on this run have gone mad.